Exslims/MercuryTrade/README.md

   <img src="http://i.imgur.com/4IRGeWG.png"/>
 </p>

 Set up words to look for (or not!) in chat.
-Extremely useful for when buying something specific from chat.
+Extremely useful for when buying something specific from chat, looking for Trials, specific challenged and other things you might be interested in.

 #